March 11 is rollout day for Best Friends Pet Resource Center in Bentonville

 The final goal for the total capital campaign -- including building costs, land donation and $2 million for operations -- was $19.8 million.
 The center has reached its goal, said Jackie Roach, executive director.

-Designed without cages and kennels, the center is a community destination that connects people with adoptable pets, offers support for families to keep pets in homes and opportunities for animal lovers to help make the state and the entire country no-kill by 2025, according to the release.
+Designed without cages and kennels, the center connects people with adoptable pets, offers support for families to keep pets in homes and opportunities to help make the state and the entire country no-kill by 2025, according to the release.

 The Walton Family Foundation provided an $892,500 grant for architectural design and engineering of the center.